Jia02/unimateChatbot/README.md

     3. Choose a model, then enter your prompt and observe the response generated.

 ## Remark
-- Create a file named **secrets.toml** to add the secret keys for OpenAI's API key and Pinecone API key as
+- Create folder named **.streamlit** at the root with a file named **secrets.toml** to add the secret keys for OpenAI's API key and Pinecone API key as
     ```
     OPENAI_API_KEY = "your-openai-api-key"
     PINECONE_API_KEY = "your-pinecone-api-key"